zhangyx0417/zhangyx0417.github.io/_pages/about.md

 😎 Hi!
 I'm **Yanxi Zhang** (张雁熙).
 My english name is Michael, which I have been using it for over ten years!

-🌱 I am a final-year M.S. student at [Wangxuan Institute for Computer Technology, Peking University](https://www.icst.pku.edu.cn/), advised by [Prof. Dongyan Zhao](https://www.wict.pku.edu.cn/zhaodongyan/en/).
+🌱 I am a third-year M.S. student at [Wangxuan Institute for Computer Technology, Peking University](https://www.icst.pku.edu.cn/), advised by [Prof. Dongyan Zhao](https://www.wict.pku.edu.cn/zhaodongyan/en/).
 I am also a research intern at [Shanghai AI Laboratory](https://www.shlab.org.cn/), advised by [Dr. Chaochao Lu](https://causallu.com/).
 Before that, I received the B.Eng. degree from [School of Big Data and Software Engineering, Chongqing University](http://www.cse.cqu.edu.cn/) in 2023.

+🍃 I am currently focusing on **(human-like) causal reasoning and its applications** in the era of large models and multimodality.
+Here are some core problems I'm thinking about:

+- In vision-language contexts, how to (uniformly) represent causal relationships and define causes?
+How to align existing systems with human causal cognition?
+- How to apply the idea of causal reasoning to frontier vision-language-based domains, such as embodied intelligence & robotis, (causal) world models, and AI4Science?

-🍃 I am currently focusing on **causal reasoning in large models**, especially in enhancing and evaluating their causal reasoning capabilities.
-I am also interested in information extraction, e.g., understanding the relationships between events in documents.
+Previously, I have also focused on **information extraction**, e.g., understanding the relationships between events in documents.

 ✉️ Feel free to contact me via email!
 You can download my [CV](https://drive.google.com/file/d/1smeUclYYTFT4OGDi5tAEzFDT5Hn70ZE8/view?usp=sharing) here.